0 hidden charges. 0 forex

 1. How do you know if you have received dividends?

 You will receive the dividends allotted on your shares on the payment date.
 This date occurs about a month after the record date.
-The amount will reflect in your primary bank account.
+The amount will be reflected in your primary bank account.

-You can track the receipt of your dividends by monitoring the various vital dates.
+To track the receipt of your dividends, you can monitor the various vital dates.
 Now, most online trading apps also show the status of your dividends within themselves.

-3. Will I get dividends if I sell them on the record date?
+3. Will you get dividends if you sell them on the record date?

 No, you will not be eligible for a dividend if you sell your shares on the record date.
 Only shareholders on the company’s record on this date will get dividends.

-4. How long do I hold a particular stock to get dividends?
+4. How long do you hold a particular stock to get dividends?

 No lower limit exists on how long you should hold a stock to be eligible for its dividends.
 You need only purchase the shares at least two days before the ex-date.